c88032111/solc/docs/introduction-to-smart-contracts.rst

 (it is derived from the creator address and the number of transactions sent from that address, the so-called "nonce").

-Apart from the fact whehter an account stores code or not, the EVM treats the two types equally, though.
+Apart from the fact whether an account stores code or not, the EVM treats the two types equally, though.

 Every account has a persistent key-value store mapping 256-bit words to 256-bit